passbolt/passbolt_styleguide/README.md

 This styleguide is used to extend, minify and test the stylesheets used by the different passbolt components such as the website, the firefox addon, etc.

-In /demo you can copy of the page HTML so that you can test them out.
+In /demo you can find a copy of each of the page HTML (or main states in case of the one page client) so that you can test them out.
 You will need a simple php webserver, since we use it to factorise some of the includes.
 Apart from this the HTML is static.

 In /src and /build you can find the assets that are used by other projects, like the images the less files, the minified css files, fonts, etc.

 Legal
 ==========

 Images and logos in /src/img/third_party belongs to their respective owner.

 Other images are distributed under creative common BY-NC-SA https://creativecommons.org/licenses/by-nc-sa/3.0/